 What duties do psychiatric treatment facilities have to protect their patients?

-As mentioned, psychiatric treatment facilities are required to implement specific policies and procedures to ensure the safety of their patients.
+As mentioned, the law requires psychiatric treatment facilities to implement specific policies and procedures to ensure the safety of their patients.
 Some of these duties include:

 - Providing adequate safeguards for the patients